Includes Curriculum Frameworks

 The course is available at no cost to all Virginia public schools.
 Divisions offering this as an online or blended course must have a compatible learning management system.
 To use this course, in part or whole, a license agreement must be signed prior to receiving access to the course files.
 If a third party supplies the learning management system for the division, the third party must sign the Contractor’s Agreement.

 Signed forms must be returned before course files can be accessed.
-Forms should be mailed to Sara Marchio, special projects coordinator, Virginia Department of Education, Post Office Box 2120, Richmond, VA 23218-2120.
+Forms should be mailed to Rebecca Hawthorne, Virginia Department of Education, Post Office Box 2120, Richmond, VA 23218-2120.

 - Economics and Personal Finance Online Course Overview and Specifications (PPT)